KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession8/docs/worksheet/part_4_install_browserify_globally.md

-### Part 4: Install Browserify (Globally) {#part-4-install-browserify-globally}
+## Install Browserify (Globally) {#browserify}

 Browserify will allow you to easily consume new dependencies with the JavaScript **require** statement.

-1. On the command line, type: `npm install -g browserify`
+1. On the command line, type `npm install -g browserify` <i class="fa fa-share fa-rotate-180"></i>.

   {% hint style='hint' %}
 The `-g` flag means we're installing the **npm** Browserify package globally (across your computer's operating system).
 That means you'll be able to use Browserify in your CLI across multiple projects by typing `browserify <command>`, which we'll use in a little bit.
   {% endhint %}

-2. It will show a progress bar (of sorts) as it installs.
+1. It will show a progress bar (of sorts) as it installs.

   <!--
   {% hint style='danger' %}